taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/index.md

 # Scripting

-The engine's biggest feature yet, scripting.
+The engine's biggest feature yet, scripting.<br>
 Currently, you can script in HScript *(haxe scripting language)*, or in NDLL format *(compiled C++ code)*, but mainly in HScript, which should make the experience similar to coding in source code.<br>
 Scripting can change not only gameplay, but also menus and other engine functions.<br>

 We will focus on writting in HScript, so whenever you have to create a script, the filename has to end with an ``.hx``.<br>